The Whistleblower Protection Act

 ➤ Whistleblowers must make their disclosures to OSC in writing.

-To facilitate this process, OSC has developed a form which may be used to file a disclosure.
+To facilitate this process, OSC has developed a form which may be used to file disclosures.
 OSC Form No. 12, Disclosure of Information.
 Use of OSC Form No. 12 is not mandatory.
 However, if you do not use the form, it is important to include your name, address and telephone numbers.
 For assistance with filing a disclosure, or any other inquiries, please contact the DU Hotline at (800) 572-2249 or (202) 254-3640.

 DU attorneys evaluate the disclosures to determine whether or not there is a substantial likelihood that one of the following conditions has been disclosed: a violation of law, rule or regulation, gross mismanagement, gross waste of funds, an abuse of authority, and a substantial and specific danger to public health and safety.
 Disclosures are reviewed in the order they are received with disclosures of dangers to public health and safety receiving high priority.